 All the work I didn't realize I was getting into, in retrospect was actually fun and therapeutic.
 Instead of spending a couple hundred extra for a complete, I bought it with many missing pieces and rusty scratches all over (see picture).

 My list for era correct pieces turned into that extra hundred or two.
-The de-rusting and touch-up painting turned into many many hours.
+The de-rusting and touch-up painting became a long and methodical process.

 Extra special help with the project came from reading a combination of forum posts and researching loads of pictures found here at bmxmuseum!

-and parts i took of a Schwinn Freeform FX:
+Some parts i took of a Schwinn Freeform EX: